 We advocate for human rights, not person rights, because the definition of who can or cannot be a person is ultimately a rhetorical debate that ignores scientific facts.
 If there could ever be a category of “living humans who are not persons,” then personhood at best is a useless attribute.
 At worst, it is discriminatory and deadly.

 “My body, my choice” is the rallying cry of the pro-choice movement.
 What exactly does this mean?
-We know that a human fetus is not actually a part of pregnant person’s body.
+We know that a human fetus is not actually a part of a pregnant person’s body.
 Unborn children are distinct human beings.

 What we've found people usually mean when they say this is that they believe the mother's right to bodily autonomy trumps the child's right to life.
 Often this stems from a belief that no one should be legally obligated to provide extraordinary care to save another person's life.